OpenTermsArchive/contrib-versions/Skype/Privacy Policy.md

 **11\.
 HOW CAN YOU ACCESS OR AMEND YOUR PERSONAL DATA?**

 You have the right to access and, where relevant, to amend your personal information.
-Some of your information may be viewed or edited online by signing into your account page on www.skype.com or www.qik.com.
+Some of your information may be viewed or edited online by signing into your account page on www.skype.com.
 We will respond to requests to view, correct, complete or remove your personal information within a reasonable period of time and upon verification of your identity.

 Skype will use all reasonable endeavours to accommodate requests to delete personal information unless it is required to be retained by law or for lawful business purposes.
 However, please note that due to the technical nature of the peer to peer network, it can sometimes take up to two weeks before your Skype ID disappears completely from the peer to peer network.
 Your details may still appear in the search directory during this time.